CACH LLC Is Suing Me in Illinois — What Do I Do?

 What Happens After I File My Answer?

-In a CACH case, this is where the bankruptcy chain-of-title defense gets tested.
-You can serve a request for production of documents demanding every assignment document, every bill of sale, the original cardholder agreement, the complete account history, and — critically — the bankruptcy court orders authorizing transfer of the account.
-The plaintiff must respond within twenty-eight days under Illinois Supreme Court Rule 214.
-If they cannot produce a clean chain that bridges the SquareTwo bankruptcy and complies with Rule 280, the case is in trouble.
+In a CACH case, this is where the bankruptcy chain-of-title issue can be tested.
+You can review whether to serve requests for production demanding assignment documents, bills of sale, the original cardholder agreement, account history, and bankruptcy court orders authorizing transfer of the account.
+Plaintiff response timing and discovery availability can depend on the court track and local orders.

 How Answered Helps You Fight CACH LLC in Illinois